farkas93/hackzurich2022/README.md

 # Klaus die Maus - A Project from HackZurich 2022
 Aus die Maus mit der Klaustrophobie!
-Klaus die Maus, ist dein virtueller alter Ego zu Not um die Klaustrophobie zu überwinden!
+Klaus die Maus ist dein virtueller Alter-Ego zu Not um die Klaustrophobie zu überwinden!

 ## What is Klaus die Maus?
 Klaus die Maus is an virtual reality therapy environment, where you learn to overcome your claustrophobia.